1.25 Inference space and power

 As we have seen, PERMANOVA employs direct multivariate analogues to the univariate results for the derivation of the EMS and construction of the pseudo-F ratio, so all of the well-known issues regarding logical inferences in experimental design that would occur for the univariate case (e.g., Cornfield & Tukey (1956) ; Underwood (1981) ; Hurlbert (1984) ; Underwood (1997) ) necessarily need to be considered for any multivariate analysis to be done by PERMANOVA as well.

-As a final note regarding inference, the traditional randomization test is well known to be conditional on the order statistics of the data on order statistics" (e.g. Fisher (1935) ).
+As a final note regarding inference, the traditional randomization test is well known to be conditional on the order statistics of the data (e.g. Fisher (1935) ).
 In other words, the results (P-values) depend on the realised data values.
 This fact led Pitman ( Pitman (1937a) , Pitman (1937b) , Pitman (1937c) ) and Edgington (1995) to argue that the inferences from any test done using a randomization procedure can only extend to the actual data themselves, and can never extend to a wider population31.
 In a similar vein, Manly (1997) , section 7.6, stated that randomization tests must, by their very nature, only allow factors to be treated as fixed, because “Testing is conditional on the factor combinations used, irrespective of how these were chosen” (p.
 142).
 PERMANOVA, however, uses permutation methods in order to obtain P-values, but it also (clearly) allows factors to be treated as random.
 How can this be?

 Fisher (1935) considered the validity of a permutation test to be ensured by virtue of the a priori random allocation of treatments to individual units in an experiment.
 That is, random allocation before the experiment justifies randomization of labels to the data afterwards in order to create alternative possible outcomes we could have observed.
 However, we shall consider that a permutation test gains its validity more generally (such as, for example, in observational studies, where no a priori random allocation is possible), by virtue of (i) random sampling and (ii) the assumption of exchangeability under a true null hypothesis.
-As stated earlier (see the section Assumptions above), PERMANOVA assumes only the exchangeability of appropriate units under a true null hypothesis.
+As stated earlier (see the section Assumptions), PERMANOVA assumes only the exchangeability of appropriate units under a true null hypothesis.
 Random sampling of the levels of a random factor from a population of possible levels (like random sampling of individual samples), coupled with the assumption that “errors” (whether they be individual units or cells at a higher level in the design) are independent and identically distributed (“i.i.d.”) (e.g., Kempthorne (1952) ) ensures the validity of permutation tests for observational studies.
 For further discussion, see Kempthorne (1966) , Kempthorne & Doerfler (1969) and Draper, Hodges, Mallows et al. (1993) .

 Thus, provided (i) the population from which levels have been chosen can be conceived of and articulated clearly, (ii) the exchangeability of levels can be asserted under a true null hypothesis and (iii) random sampling has been used, then the permutation test is valid for random factors, with an inference space that logically extends to that population.
 In section 7.3 of the more recent edition of Manly’s book ( Manly (2006) ), the validity of extending randomization procedures to all types of analysis of variance designs, including fixed and random factors, is also now acknowledged on the basis of this important notion of exchangeability ( Anderson & ter Braak (2003) ).